aphiria/aphiria/README.md

 <h1 id="api-kernel">API Kernel</h1>

-A request handler simply takes in an HTTP request and returns a response.
-The API kernel, middleware, and route actions are all wrapped in request handlers.  `ApiKernel` is capable of matching a route and sending the request and response through [middleware](#middleware) to the [controller](#controllers).
+`ApiKernel` is usually the top layer of your application logic.
+It is capable of matching a route and sending the request and response through [middleware](#middleware) to the [controller](#controllers).

 Configuring your API is easy - you just need to set up a few things: